 f.
 Investment credit requirement for agriculture and allied activities

-The aggregate of components ‘a’ to ‘e’ above will form the short term credit limit portion and the aggregate of components under ‘f’ will form the long term credit limit portion.
+The aggregate of components 'a'; to 'e' above, will form the short-term credit limit portion and the aggregate of components under 'f' will form the long-term credit limit portion.

-The scheme is under implementation in the entire country through the institutional credit framework involving Commercial Banks, Regional Rural Banks and Cooperatives.
+The scheme is under implementation in the entire country through the institutional credit framework involving Commercial Banks, Regional Rural Banks and Co-operatives.
 RBI monitors the scheme for Commercial Banks and NABARD for Regional Rural Banks and Cooperatives.

 F. Interfacing for GoI Schemes

 As the nodal agency for a number of schemes sponsored by the GoI, NABARD has acted/acts as an interface between various stakeholders.
+The following schemes are currently under implementation

-• Capital Investment Subsidy Schemes
+(i) Capital Investment Subsidy Schemes

-1. Agri-Clinics and Agri-Business Centres, MoA
+1. Agri-Clinics and Agri-Business Centers

-• Interest Subvention Scheme for Crop Loans, GoI
+- Interest Subvention Scheme for Crop Loans

-3. Broad Achievements of the Department at the National Level
+Broad Achievements at the National Level

 Short Term Refinance